Killing It

 —R. Thursday, Up The Staircase Quarterly

-"In her outstanding new chapbook Killing It, Gaia Rajan explores queerness and the overwhelm of outside reactions to that queerness.
+"In his outstanding new chapbook Killing It, Gaia Rajan explores queerness and the overwhelm of outside reactions to that queerness.
 “I lived / in a narrow house where every night the ceiling / closed on me like a lid.”...Rajan manages to fit an anthology’s worth of striking images into this chapbook, and I’m already aching to reread it."

 —Paige Lewis, author of Space Struck